lukee11/11_Machine_Learning/README.md

 ## Background

-This repository evaluates several machine learning models to predict credit risk using data you'd typically see from peer-to-peer lending services.
+This repository evaluates several machine learning models to predict credit risk using data from peer-to-peer lending services.
 Credit risk is an inherently imbalanced classification problem (the number of good loans is much larger than the number of at-risk loans), so we employ different techniques for training and evaluating models with imbalanced classes.
 I used the imbalanced-learn and Scikit-learn libraries to build and evaluate models using resampling and ensemble learning.

 - - -